October 19, 2018

 The designations employed and the presentation of material throughout this publication do not imply the expression of any opinion whatsoever on the part of UNESCO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
 The ideas and opinions expressed in this publication are those of the authors; they are not necessarily those of UNESCO and do not commit the Organization.

-Ashbolt, N., Pruden, A., Miller, J., Riquelme, M.V. and Maile-Moskowitz, A. 2018.
+Ashbolt, N., Pruden, A., Miller, J., Riquelme, M.V. and Maile-Moskowitz, A. (2018).
 Antimicrobal Resistance: Fecal Sanitation Strategies for Combatting a Global Public Health Threat.
 In: J.B.
-Rose and B. Jiménez-Cisneros, (eds) Water and Sanitation for the 21st Century: Health and Microbiological Aspects of Excreta and Wastewater Management (Global Water Pathogen Project. http://www.waterpathogens.org ( A. Pruden, N. Ashbolt and J. Miller (eds) Part 3 Bacteria) http://www.waterpathogens.org/book/antimicrobal-resistance-fecal-sanitation-strategies-combatting-global-public-health-threat Michigan State University, E. Lansing, MI, UNESCO. https://doi.org/10.14321/waterpathogens.29
+Rose and B. Jiménez-Cisneros, (eds) Water and Sanitation for the 21st Century: Health and Microbiological Aspects of Excreta and Wastewater Management (Global Water Pathogen Project). ( A. Pruden, N. Ashbolt and J. Miller (eds), Part 3: Specific Excreted Pathogens: Environmental and Epidemiology Aspects - Section 2: Bacteria), Michigan State University, E. Lansing, MI, UNESCO. https://doi.org/10.14321/waterpathogens.29

 |Last published: October 19, 2018|